-Officers, employees or paid consultants or advisors of us or our general partner or its affiliates who also serve as directors do not receive additional compensation for their service as directors.
-Our directors who are not officers, employees or paid consultants or advisors of us or our general partner or its affiliates receive cash and equity-based compensation for their services as directors.
+Following the consummation of this offering, officers, employees or paid consultants or advisors of us or our general partner or its affiliates who also serve as directors will not receive additional compensation for their service as directors.
+Following the consummation of this offering, our directors who are not officers, employees or paid consultants or advisors of us or our general partner or its affiliates will receive cash and equity-based compensation for their services as directors.
 We expect that our director compensation program will initially consist of the following and will be subject to revision by the board of directors of our general partner from time to time:

-- an annual cash retainer of \$75,000, - an additional annual retainer of \$15,000 for service as the chair of any standing committee, - meeting attendance fees of \$2,000 per meeting attended, and - an annual equity-based award in the form of phantom units that will be granted under our LTIP, having a value as of the grant date of \$75,000.
-Phantom Unit awards are expected to be subject to vesting conditions and will be paid either on a current or deferred basis, in each case as will be determined at the time of grant of the awards.
+- an annual cash retainer of \$75,000, - an additional annual retainer of \$15,000 for service as the chair of any standing committee, - meeting attendance fees of \$2,000 per meeting attended, and an annual equity-based award in the form of phantom units that will be granted under our LTIP, having a value as of the grant date of \$75,000.
+Phantom unit awards are expected to be subject to vesting conditions and will be paid either on a current or deferred basis, in each case as will be determined at the time of grant of the awards.